22427/oflibs/README.md

 - ofl_vdman - Vertex Data MANufacturer: Allows you to create VertexData using the old begin(..) ... end() paradigma from fixed-function-GL, but is OpenGL independend.
-- ofl_vmath - Vector MATH : Some simple vector operations, but no alternative to GLM.
 - ofl_vrpv - Virtual Reality Projection and View - A module to genereate view- and projection-matrices for VR systems like PowerWalls or CAVEs
 - ofl_processing_graph - A simple processing graph interface for parallel